 Too Much Information

-A common mistake we’ve seen implementers make is to throw everything short of the kitchen sink into making an integration run, as opposed to taking the time to narrow things down to only the information it needs to run.
+A common mistake we’ve seen implementers make is throwing everything short of the kitchen sink into making an integration run, instead of narrowing things down to only the information it needs to run.

-Not only will including too much information into one step of the process confuse you later on, but it could also make your implementation or integration process in Workday run more slowly.
-We all know that time is money, so being able to control the timeline of your business processes and keep track of integrations on a regular basis is an important piece of your success, especially given the ever-changing data and security industry.
+Not only will including too much information in one step of the process confuse you later on, but it could also make your implementation or integration process in Workday run more slowly.
+We all know that time is money, so being able to control the timeline of your business processes and keep track of integrations regularly is an important piece of your success, especially given the ever-changing data and security industry.

 Issues with Personal User Accounts